 This is because anabolic steroids and HGH complement each other, having a cumulative effect rather than simply additive.
 Adding HGH to a steroid stack can provide a huge boost to the bulking results.

-However, HGH naturally leans towards being better for cutting because of its superior function in stripping out fat while protecting lean muscle.
+However, it naturally leans towards being better for cutting because of its superior function in stripping out fat while protecting lean muscle.
 The hormone can be used either on its own or alongside a cutting steroid for optimal results.

-Is it safe for women to use?
+Is it Safe for Women to Use?

 Anabolic steroids frequently cause virilization when taken by women, and even though which are considered to be “gentler” can produce adverse effects.

-Although HGH has a similar effect to steroids in that it can help to create lean muscle, it does not have the same reaction within the body, making it possible for women to take.
+Although it has a similar effect to steroids in that it can help to create lean muscle, it does not have the same reaction within the body, making it possible for women to take.

-As well as creating lean mass, HGH can reduce the amount of fat especially around the abdomen, knees and hips, a benefit which is particularly useful to female bodybuilders.
+As well as creating lean mass, HGH can reduce the amount of fat, especially around the abdomen, knees and hips, a benefit which is particularly useful to female bodybuilders.

-Type of PCT needed after the end of the cycle
+Type of PCT Needed After the End of the Cycle

-HGH is often used as part of PCT so unless steroids are being taken alongside the HGH, no further PCT is required.
+This hormone is often used as part of PCT so unless steroids are being taken alongside the HGH, no further PCT is required.

 Although HGH has undoubted benefits to bodybuilders, the relative cost compared to anabolic steroids means that it is not as frequently used, particularly as the results aren’t quite as noticeable too.

-Sports that use it
+Sports That Use it

-Legality of purchase and its usage in the US
+Legality of Purchase and its Usage in the US

 In the US, HGH can only be supplied from a physician with a prescription for the purposes of treating a legitimate medical complaint.

 Although the FDA has licensed the drug for use in humans, it may also be provided for the prescribed use.
-Any individual caught distributing, or possessing with the intent to distribute faces a 5 year custodial sentence, plus a hefty fine.
+Any individual caught distributing or possessing with the intent to distribute faces a 5-year custodial sentence, plus a hefty fine.

-HGH is not classified as a controlled substance at federal level but some states have chosen to treat it as an anabolic steroid.
+Human Growth Hormone is not classified as a controlled substance at federal level but some states have chosen to treat it as an anabolic steroid.

-In other countries such as the UK HGH is treated more leniently, where possession is not illegal providing it’s for personal use only.
+In other countries such as the UK, HGH is treated more leniently, where possession is not illegal providing it’s for personal use only.